Chapter 5. COM Servers

 2unresolved external symbol _main

-In ATL 3 and earlier, using _ATL_MIN_CRT
+In ATL 3 and earlier, using _ATL_MIN_CRT left

 out one very important feature of the CRT: static and global object